WARP-LAB/WARP-GUIDES-WEBPACK/04-devserver/readme.md

 --config=$(pwd)/webpack.front.config.js -d
 ```

-Open [http://webpacktest-03-devserver.test/](http://webpacktest-03-devserver.test/).
+Open [http://webpacktest-04-devserver.test/](http://webpacktest-04-devserver.test/).
 It also should work by opening `public/index.html` file from file system (as CORS is set).

+Note that `preflight.(js|css)` has no port attached to it in HTML, as these resources are served by nginx on port 80.
+If port `4000` was to be specified in HTML, then DevServer has to be served with static file serving enabled.

 ## npm scripting the additional build options